 An appeal to caring professionals

 By applying the challenges of family caregiving risks, compassion fatigue, major life changes, and impaired relationship to family caregivers, caring professionals have an enhanced understanding of what may happen when the family caregiving experience is over.
 These applications suggest many research questions, which I hope will be pursued in the near future.

 In the meantime, I appeal to caring professionals to raise awareness to the transitional life phase that is Family Caregiver Recovery.
 Raise your own awareness to the unique challenges facing your clients recovering from family caregiving.
 Many former caregivers are trying to recover in isolation, without peer support from others to normalize the experience.
 Raise awareness in the caregivers and former caregivers you serve, that they may better understand this phase of life.
 Help them along their way!

-National Consensus Project for Quality Palliative Care.
-Clinical Practice Guidelines for Quality Palliative Care, 4th edition.
-Richmond, VA: National Coalition for Hospice and Palliative Care; 2018. https://www. nationalcoalitionhpc.org/ncp.
-(P. 20)
+National Consensus Project (NCP) for Quality Palliative Care.
+(2018).
+Appendix 1 of Clinical practice guidelines for quality palliative care (4th ed.).
+Richmond, VA: National Coalition for Hospice and Palliative Care.
+Retrieved from https://www.nationalcoalitionhpc.org/ncp